Advanced GTO, Poker Basics

 • Aev: Actual EV of the chosen answer

 K’ is a scaling factor that depends on the player’s rating to start the hand.
 This means that a higher-rated player can receive a bigger penalty for an error than a lower-rated one.
-This is a foundation of ELO-based systems, which take into consideration the player’s expected skill level when determining the impact of a particular outcome, be it a result of the game (in chess) or the expected result of a decision (in poker).
+This is a foundation of ELO-based systems, which take into account the player’s expected skill level when determining the impact of a particular outcome, whether the result of the game (in chess) or the expected outcome of a decision (in poker).

 ‘Mev’ stands for the maximum EV of the best answer, i.e., the highest expected value of the best GTO play, while ‘Aev’ is the expected value of the decision selected by the player.